Counseling & Psychological Services

 We ask that you please contact the Wellness Center in advance to cancel appointments you are unable to attend, so that the appointment might be made available for another student.

 While some students may initially experience hesitation about joining a group, we challenge you to give it a try and take the chance that it might be a great experience for you.
 Whether it be working on relationships, getting support from fellow students, or learning new skills, we believe you'll find something that can assist you in meeting your personal goals.
-If you have any questions, please feel free to call me at 856-256-4222.
+If you have any questions, please feel free to call the Wellness Center.

 What is Group therapy?